OmniFlix Network Price Reaches $0.13 (FLIX)

-OmniFlix Network (FLIX) traded 7.7% higher against the U.S. dollar during the 1 day period ending at 20:00 PM E.T. on August 28th.
-OmniFlix Network has a total market cap of $32.44 million and $93,653.11 worth of OmniFlix Network was traded on exchanges in the last 24 hours.
-One OmniFlix Network token can now be purchased for $0.13 or 0.00000219 BTC on major exchanges.
-In the last week, OmniFlix Network has traded 21.4% higher against the U.S. dollar.
+OmniFlix Network (FLIX) traded up 4.9% against the US dollar during the 1-day period ending at 9:00 AM E.T. on September 2nd.
+OmniFlix Network has a market capitalization of $33.81 million and approximately $121,406.02 worth of OmniFlix Network was traded on exchanges in the last day.
+One OmniFlix Network token can now be bought for about $0.13 or 0.00000231 BTC on cryptocurrency exchanges.
+Over the last week, OmniFlix Network has traded 3.7% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.